"When we give every child the best start in their early years, we give them what they need today.

 All schools and Ofsted-registered early years providers must follow the EYFS, including childminders, preschools, nurseries and school reception classes.

-At Hackbridge Primary School, teachers in the early years carefully plan what the children learn in both the indoor and outdoor learning environments.
+At The Federation of Hackbridge Primary School and Spencer Nursery School, teachers in the early years carefully plan what the children learn in both the indoor and outdoor learning environments.
 Continuous provision enables them to learn from their own interests, alongside extending their knowledge and understanding from direct teaching.

 Each day, we stimulate children’s interests, respond to each child’s emerging needs and guide their development through warm, positive interactions coupled with secure routines for play and learning.